 FMLA is the Family and Medical Leave Act of 1993.
-It’s a law that is supposed to help protect individual’s jobs when they need to take leave for medical needs.
-These can be your own needs, or the needs of a qualifying family member like a spouse or a child).
+It’s a law that is supposed to help protect your job when you need to take time off for medical needs.
+These can be your own needs, or the needs of a qualifying family member (like a spouse or a child).
 The short answer is that yes, FMLA does apply to mental health—but there are some things you should keep in mind.
 The following information comes from the Department of Labor website.

-- FMLA applies to serious health conditions or adoption/childbirth.
-Serious health conditions involve inpatient care or continuing treatment for a chronic illness.
-Your work may ask for a certification from a health care provider like a doctor to make sure you’re eligible.
+- Your work may ask for a certification from a health care provider like a doctor or therapist to make sure you’re eligible.

 - Not every employer has to follow FMLA.
 FMLA only applies to employers with 50 or more employees.
 If you work for a small business, they may voluntarily follow FMLA, but they don’t have to.

-- You are putting yourself at risk for discrimination.
-Employers aren’t legally allowed to discriminate against you because of your health status… but some do.
-Not all of them.
-For example, you may start getting low ratings after you come back from FMLA when you were always a stellar employee before you left.
-It’s even possible that disclosing your mental illness to your boss causes them to discriminate against you subconsciously instead of on purpose.
+Employers aren’t legally allowed to discriminate against you because of your health status, and many won’t… but some do.
+It’s even possible that telling your boss about your mental illness causes them to discriminate against you subconsciously.
 You should absolutely feel entitled to take leave, but you may need to be prepared to defend yourself or take legal action.
 Document everything you can to protect yourself in case something happens.